Forrest Gump might be more innocent; but the Good Soldier Svejk came first!

 “Captured here for the first time in the English language is the zany, colloquial audacity of Hasek’s wild genius — Svejk is no dainty classic meant to fade quietly into obscurity on the dusty shelves of academia, but a bellowing barroom brawl of a book that will forever have everyday people doubled-up with the painful laughter of recognition.

-"Catch 22, Slaughterhouse Five and countless other cherished works owe a great deal to Svejk, and the English-speaking world owes a great deal to Zenny Sadlon and Mike Joyce."
+“Catch-22, Slaughterhouse Five, and countless other cherished works owe a great deal to Svejk, and the English-speaking world owes a great deal to Zenny Sadlon and Mike Joyce.”

-by Vintage as a paperback
+by Vintage (paperback),

-and in the U.S. by Scribner, 2000,
+and in the U.S. by Scribner (2000);

 teaches fiction writing at Columbia College.